Menopause is a series of changes in a woman's body that prevents her from becoming pregnant naturally.

 Menopause is a perfectly natural change, and it does not usually need professional treatment.
 However, if your symptoms are very severe and affect your quality of life, there are several treatments available that might help you manage these following symptoms:

-There also exist medications that specifically deal with problems like hair loss or vaginal dryness that often accompany menopause.
+Some medications deal with hair loss or vaginal dryness that often accompany menopause.

 Some additional medications for alleviating menopause symptoms include: